FrozenSand/ioq3-for-UrbanTerror-4/README.md

 - `/map` will now accept to load maps that are not in a pure pak (when connected to a pure server)

+- Ctrl-V and Shift-Insert can now be used to paste into UI text fields (not just the console).

 ## Security fixes

 - QVMs, `q3config.cfg` and `autoexec.cfg` can't be loaded from downloaded pk3s